chromatone/shop/content/cart/index.md

 ---
 title: Your cart
-description: We send letters with stickers worldwide within 2 business days.
-We will notify you when the envelope has been handed to the post office.
+description: We usually send letters with stickers worldwide within 2 business days.
+We will notify you once the envelope is sent from the post office.
 Average global post delivery takes about 2-4 weeks.
-Regular mail is free, registered mail with tracking is expensive and therefore optional.
+Regular mail is free of charge and registered mail with a tracking number is an extra option.
 layout: pure
 ---